gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 - 🛡️ **Dynamic behavior control** (guiding questions → follow-ups → general causes).
 - 🖥️ **Backend library separated cleanly for reuse or scaling**.

+### ⚙️ Setup Instructions
+For this Chatbot PoC, the following resources are needed:
+1. Openshift Cluster (We used ROSA for this specific PoC)
+   a.
+2 worker nodes - g4dn.12xlarge for GPU node, m6a.4xlarge for non-GPU node
+   b.
+1 master node + 2 infra nodes (optional to have infra nodes)
+2. Working Openshift AI installation ([Installing and Deploying OpenShift AI](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.20/html/installing_and_uninstalling_openshift_ai_self-managed/installing-and-deploying-openshift-ai_install#installing-and-deploying-openshift-ai_install)

 ## 🧩 How It Works

 1. **Semantic Retrieval**